Class 04 -Cultural Misunderstandings and How to Thrive

 Feedback as a class.

-Note: Please experiment and chose the option you like best.
+Note: Please experiment and choose the option you like best.
 If the option you selected does not work for you, please try another or search for your cultural viewing.
 If you choose your original homework, please email me.

 Then, I can share your fantastic cultural homework with the group.